NuGet/Home/accepted/2023/vscode-commands.md

 When a developer selects this command, it will prompt them in a search box to provide a search term for a respective package to be found within the packages they have installed in their current solution.
 Beneath the search bar, a list of all of these packages installed in the solution will appear, and the developer will have the option to enter a search term to narrow down the list, or just select directly from the list provided.

 TODO: show screenshot of what the experience described above will look like (search bar with list of all installed packages below it)
-Question: do we want to provide check boxes and allow multiple packages to be selected at once? or could this be a possible addition for a future iteration

 ##### Option 2: Navigating to 'NuGet: Remove package' command through C# DevKit solution explorer